 If you are concerned your baby is not eating enough, talk with your pediatrician.

 You should also know:

-Call your doctor if you are concerned because:
+Call the provider if you are concerned because your baby:

 - Review date:

 - Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.